PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 : A sorted, compressed VCF of PGx core allele defining positions used by PharmCAT, by default, `pharmcat_positions.vcf.bgz` under the current working directory.
 You can find this VCF in the `pharmcat_preprocessor-<release_version>.tar.gz` available from the PharmCAT GitHub releases page.

 --ref_seq
-: The [GRCh38.p13](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/) FASTA file.
+: The [GRCh38.p14](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.40/) FASTA file.
 The FASTA file has to be decompressed and indexed (.fai).
-These mandatory files will be automatically downloaded (~1GB) from the NIH FTP site to the current working directory if not provided by user (see [Notes](#notes) for details).
+These mandatory files will be automatically downloaded (~1GB) to the current working directory if not provided by user (see [Notes](#notes) for details).

 --sample_file
 : The list of samples to be processed and prepared for PharmCAT.
 The file should contain one sample per line.